iamfranco/lm-lab-csharp-book-manager-api/README.md

 dotnet run
 ```

-So now when you go to [https://localhost:7230/swagger/index.html](https://localhost:7230/swagger/index.html) to see the available endpoints:
+So now you can go to [https://localhost:7230/swagger/index.html](https://localhost:7230/swagger/index.html) to see the available endpoints:

 ![Swagger example](diagrams/swagger.png)

-The **Base URL** is [https://localhost:7230/](https://localhost:7230/) so for example in [Postman] we can send GET request to `https://localhost:7230/api/v1/book` to get all books in database (initally empty).
+The **Base URL** is [https://localhost:7230/](https://localhost:7230/) so for example in [Postman](https://www.postman.com/) we can send GET request to `https://localhost:7230/api/v1/book` to get all books in database (initally empty).

 ![Postman example](diagrams/postman.png)